My Kids Give Me a Headache

 My Kids Give Me a Headache (Korean: 무자식 상팔자) is a 2012 South Korean television series, starring Lee Soon-jae, Kim Hae-sook, Yoo Dong-geun and Uhm Ji-won.
 It is about three generations of the Ahn family who are all living in one house in the suburbs of Seoul, and how they deal with the societal discrimination that their smart and highly educated, eldest granddaughter faces when she becomes a single mother.
-It aired on cable channel jTBC from October 27, 2012 to March 17, 2013 on Saturdays and Sundays at 20:50 (KST) time slot for 40 episodes.
+It aired on cable channel jTBC from October 27, 2012 to March 17, 2013 on Saturdays and Sundays at 20:50 (KST) for 40 episodes.

 The series received consistently solid ratings, and its January 26, 2013 episode reached 7.955%, breaking the previous record of Reply 1997 to become the highest viewership ratings that a drama has received on Korean cable.
 It went on to break its own record for the February 24 episode, with another cable drama all-time rating high of 10.715%.

+Plot

+"My Kids Give Me a Headache" is a television series that delves into the multigenerational dynamics of a family, spanning parents, three sons, three daughters-in-law, and their children.

+The narrative unfolds when the three daughters-in-law, namely Ji-Ae, Yoo-Jung, and Sae-Rom, embark on a shopping excursion to an outlet mall.
+During this outing, Sae-Rom stumbles upon her niece So-Young in the mall's restroom, leading to a shocking revelation.
+Sae-Rom discovers that So-Young, who is still unmarried, is expecting a child, evident from the size of her pregnant stomach.
+Faced with this unexpected news, Sae-Rom grapples with the decision of whether to disclose So-Young's pregnancy to the family, a secret So-Young implores her to keep.